mechanistry/timberborn-modding/README.md

 ```

 ## Compatibility versions
+(This feature is currently available only on the experimental branch.)

 If you want your mod to be compatible with multiple versions of the game, such as Stable and Experimental, you can place a specific version of your mod in a subfolder correspoding to the version of the game it is compatible with.
 That subfolder has to be named as `version-x` where `x` stands for the game version.
 You can use any number of digits, so both `version-0.6` and `version-0.6.8.4` will work.
 The game will load the mod from the subfolder that is closest to the current version of the game and not higher than it.

 Example: